-- Caller Input: Callers can use keypresses or verbal responses to express their issue, which will then route to an agent best suited to their needs.
+Callers can use keypresses or verbal responses to express their issues, which will then route to an agent best suited to their needs.
 IVR (listed above) is an example of caller input-based routing.

-- GeoRouting: Often, a call center with dispersed agents would do best to use Georouting.
-This dynamic routing form sends callers to agents that share a similar geographic location, which helps not only reduce the number of transfers but may help callers access services closest to them with greater ease.
+Often, a call center with dispersed agents would do best to use Georouting.
+This dynamic routing form sends callers to a call center agent that shares a similar geographic location, which helps not only reduce the number of transfers but may help callers access services closest to them with greater ease.

 A high-performing call center relies largely on the effectiveness of its agents.
-Call center agents cannot perform their jobs effectively without the software, tools, and information needed to answer calls and provide solutions to customers.
+A call center agent cannot perform their jobs effectively without the software, tools, and information needed to answer calls and provide customer solutions.
 Agencies, contact centers, and businesses of all sizes can increase profits and productivity by embracing new tech in the call center sphere, including dynamic call scripts, IVR menus, integrating with today’s best CRMs, using call data and analytics to refine customer management processes, and intelligently routing calls.